Your Mental Health Matters

 SAMHSA’s National Helpline is a confidential, free, 24/7 information service for individuals and loved ones of those living with mental disorders and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.

-Operated by RAINN (Rape, Abuse & Incest National Network), this confidential hotline connects callers with resources in their communities.
+Operated by RAINN (Rape, Abuse & Incest National Network), this confidential, 24/7 hotline connects callers with resources in their communities.
 Based on zip code or the first six digits of a phone number, callers can find health facilities that offer specialized care for survivors of sexual violence, someone to help talk through experiences of sexual violence, referrals for long-term support, information about local laws, and more.

 Childhelp National Child Abuse Hotline

-Call or text 800-422-4453
+Call or text 800-422-4453; also in Spanish

-The Childhelp National Child Abuse Hotline offers 24-hour access to support and resources for every kind of child abuse situation.
+The Childhelp National Child Abuse Hotline offers 24/7 access to support and resources for every kind of child abuse situation.
 If you are a young person who is being harmed, if you know someone who might be hurting, or if you are concerned that you might harm a young person, call today.

 Trevor Project Lifeline and chat service

-Call 866-488-7386, or text “TREVOR” to 202-304-1200
+Call 866-488-7386, or text “START” to 678-678

 WW’s team follows certain safety protocols in monitoring our member community, including our social network, Connect.
 In some cases, WW Coaches or other personnel may reach out to members who may benefit from outside support.
 While WW Coaches are not trained to provide clinical guidance on mental health concerns, they may guide members toward external resources, such as those above, when deemed appropriate.

-This article was reviewed for accuracy in July 2021 by Allison Grupski, PhD, senior director for behavior change strategies & coaching at WW.
-The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research.
+This article was reviewed for accuracy in August 2022 by Ali Levine, LCSW, manager of behavior change coaching at WW.
+The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research."